iloveicedgreentea/GoWatchIt/readme.md

         "topicAspectratio": "theater/jvc/aspectratio"
     },
     "plex": {
+        // if you don't use plex
+        "enabled": true,
         // your main owner account, will filter webhooks so others don't trigger
         // leave blank if you don't want to filter on accounts "ownerNameFilter": "PLEX_OWNER_NAME to filter events on",